NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Go to File > Help > Cheatsheets > R Markdown Cheat Sheet to open the main R Markdown cheatsheet.
 * Go to File > Help > Markdown Quick Reference to open the Markdown Quick Reference in your help pane.

-## R Markdown in a reproducible research setting
+## Using R Markdown in the MRSA project

-R Markdown makes your analysis more reproducible by connecting your code, figures and descriptive text.
-You can use it to make reproducible reports, rather than e.g. copy-pasting figures into a Word document.
-You can also use it as a notebook, in the same way as lab notebooks are used in a wet lab setting (or as we us a Jupyter notebook in the [tutorial](jupyter.md)).

 In this exercise we will use R Markdown to make a reproducible report in form of a Supplementary Material PDF for the MRSA project.
+As you might know by now, the MRSA project is used throughout the tutorials as a case study example of a reproducible research project (see the [intro section](tutorial_intro.md)).
 The benefits of having a reproducible Supplementary Material includes:

 * It is transparent how the text, tables and figures were produced
 * If you get reviewer comments you can easily update your code and regenerate the Supplementary Material with the run of a command.